 General competencies describe the general behaviours, sometimes called soft skills, required to perform effectively in a range of jobs within the organization.

 Job family competencies are shared by a family of related jobs that have common functions and form a logical group for acquiring resources and managing careers.

 - Leadership competencies are required for successful performance in roles that involve managing, supervising, or influencing others.

 3 Job description libraries

 The job description libraries all have a similar look and feel that's simpler than competencies.
 Instead of a table format, the items are just a line of text in a list format.
-There's no further level of detail the way there is with competencies where you click the name to open the table displaying its levels, notions, and behavioural indicators.
+There's no further level of detail the way there is with competencies where you click the name to open the table displaying levels, notions, and behavioural indicators.

 Competencies are used in every module in CompetencyCore including Jobs, Surveys, Interview Guides, Assessment, Development, Performance, and Learning Resources.
 But currently, the job description libraries are only used in Jobs.
 More options will become available in upcoming releases.